11 Best ERP Software of 2023 (Systems Ranked & Compared)

 - Doesn’t offer a free trial

-Odoo is a comprehensive, all-in-one business software that offers a wide range of applications like CRM, project management, ERP, inventory, and warehouse management.
+Odoo is a comprehensive, all-in-one business ERP software system that offers a wide range of applications like CRM, project management, ERP modules, inventory, and warehouse management.

 - Inventory Management: Odoo has a unique, double-entry inventory management system that tracks the entire product journey from manufacture to sale.

-- Quality Checks: The software can automatically ensure quality checks for the manufacturing department.
+- Quality Checks: The ERP software can automatically ensure quality checks for the manufacturing department.

-- Centralized Employee Database: The software can pool all the details of the entire workforce on the same platform for instant access.
+- Centralized Employee Database: The ERP software system can pool all human resources data and the details of the entire workforce on the same platform for instant access.

 - Automatic Stock Adjustments: A feature tailor-made for ecommerce business, stock can be maintained by automatic stock adjustments.